Penguin0007/PESCAL/README.md

 # Reproduce figures in paper

 The code is organized as follows: `"simulation"` folder contains the code to reproduce the simulation results in Figure 5; `"real"` folder contains the code to reproduce the real data experiment results in Figure 6.
-Results can be directly visualized by using the provided pre-trained data in `data` subfolder under both `simulation` and `real` folders (please jump to "[Visualize Results](#visualize-results)" section below).
+Results can be directly visualized by using the provided pre-trained data, in `data` subfolder under both `simulation` and `real` folders (please jump to "[Visualize Results](#visualize-results)" section below).

 ## Training
 In `simulation` folder, run: